 Streets of Tokyo, 1933

-A group of Buddhists dressed in traditional Samurai garb are moving an image of Buddha from one temple to another.
-The procession was huge, and was meant to honor traditional Japanese culture.
+A group of Buddhists dressed in traditional Samurai garb is moving an image of Buddha from one temple to another.
+The procession was huge and was meant to honor traditional Japanese culture.
 This was before the invasion of Manchuria, while there was still peace in the Japanese Empire.

 Sultan Ahmed Mosque, 1800s

 The Sultan Ahmed Mosque, built in the early 17th century, is one of the most famous landmarks in all of Istanbul.
 This picture, taken in the late 19th century, shows an undeveloped and largely agrarian picture of Istanbul's Old City.

 The Hajj is the Muslim world's yearly pilgrimage to Mecca and has been going on for thousands of years.
 Taken in 1884, this is one of the earliest known images.

 The end of World War II marked the end of the Japanese occupation of Singapore.
 Still, despite their newfound freedom, Singaporeans were living in squalor, and much of their infrastructure had been destroyed.
 Following years of violence and political turmoil, Singapore became an independent country in 1965.
 This picture shows its military celebrating the birth of their country.